kingston-hackSpace/TCS34725_RGB-Color-Sensor/README.md

 - Upload [this code] to your Arduino board.

+- Open the Arduino Serial Monitor to see the incoming data.

+- Make sure the sensor’s illumination LED is on.

-- Place a pure white card close to the sensor (usually 5–10 mm away).
+- Place a matte-pure-white-card close to the sensor (usually 5–10 mm away).

-- While still covering the sensor with the white card, **reset** your Arduino (push the Arduino reset button, or unplug and replug).
+- With the card still covering the sensor, press the **RESET** button on the Arduino.
 The Arduino code will reload, allowing us to collect a baseline of white readings.

+- Look at the Serial Monitor and wait until the calibration is completed.

+- You now will see new values with calibrated data.

 ----